pschatzmann/arduino-audio-tools/README.md

 Some basic C++ classes that can be used for Audio Processing privided as Arduino Library

-- Additional Stream implementations: MemoryStream, UrlStream [ESP32 only]
+- Additional Stream implementations: MemoryStream - ESP32 only: UrlStream, I2SStream
 - a simple I2S class (to read and write to the internal I2S) [ESP32 only]
 - a simple ADC class (to read analog data with the help of I2S) [ESP32 only]
 - Converters